MoralisWeb3/docs/docs/02-streams-api/evm/getting-started/setup-secret-key.md

 title: "Setting up streams secret key"
 slug: "../setup-secret-key"
 description: "Learn how to setup streams secret key which is essential for webhook signature verification."
-sidebar_position: 1
+sidebar_position: 0
 ---

 ## Introduction

-Welcome to the guide on setting up the Streams secret key for webhook signature verification.
-In this tutorial, we'll explore what the secret key is, how to update it, and its role in verifying the authenticity of incoming webhooks.
+Welcome to the guide on setting up the Streams secret key.

 ## What is a Secret Key in Streams?